zchee/golang-wiki/Modules.md

 # Go 1.11 Modules

 Go 1.11 includes preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).
 Modules are an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.13.
-Even though the details may change, future releases will support modules defined using Go 1.11 or `vgo`.
+Even though the details may change, future releases will support modules defined using Go 1.11 or 1.12.

 The initial prototype (`vgo`) was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, support for versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main repository.
 Go 1.11 was released in August 2018.